MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-security-guide.md

 ### Windows PowerShell and Team Management Tools

-In Teams, IT Admins can manage their service via the Microsoft 365 Admin portal or by using Tenant Remote PowerShell (TRPS).
+In Teams, IT Admins can manage their service via the Microsoft 365 admin center or by using Tenant Remote PowerShell (TRPS).
 Tenant admins use Modern Authentication to authenticate to TRPS.

 ### Configuring Access to Teams at your Internet Boundary